-I generally have found that the main two reasons for conflict between countries, regions, or individuals are either over economics or over belief systems (religious beliefs in most cases).
+I generally have found that the main two reasons for conflict between countries, cultures, or individuals are either over economics or over belief systems (religious beliefs in most cases).
 Both of these occur because, like with any creature, we perceive that our security and survival is threatened.
 Unfortunately, in many cases, such conflicts are unwarranted and can be avoided given we have the capacity to communicate and cooperate with each other.
-Before discussing such conflicts, I will first propose an analogy showing the similarity we have with conflicts that we face against the forces of nature.
+Before discussing such conflicts, I will first propose an analogy showing the similarity we have with conflicts that we face against the forces of Nature.

 Imagine you are on your farm in the Prairies of Canada and a storm is forming over your land.
 Basically you are about to be in conflict with something that threatens your security and survival.
 It could just as easily be a tornado, earthquake, famine, a tsunami or a volcano.
 Regardless you have a few choices.
 You can attempt to stop the storm, you can stand your ground and contend with the storm when it hits you, or you can leave and let the storm consume your farm.
-Basically all of these actions are actions that one country might take when in conflict with another country.
+Basically all of these options are actions that one country might take when in conflict with another country.
 You can attempt to stop the country from competing with you, you can stand your ground and fight, or you can stand down and let the country attack and take your territory and resources.

 I understand that sometimes diplomacy simply does not work and ultimately some type of confrontation follows.
 If this is the case, given the impact of technologies that exist and have yet to come in the near future, it may soon get to the point where countries have no choice but to integrate and live under universal global guidelines.
 This may be the only way to minimize the chance of unnecessary conflicts over beliefs and economic needs.

 Now I will look at the source of some of our different beliefs such as religion, ego, and discrimination.